RenovoSolutions/cdk-library-aurora-native-backup/API.md

 A construct that creates and manages a Docker image for Aurora PostgreSQL native backups.

 Creates an ECR repository and builds a Docker image containing PostgreSQL 17 client tools, AWS CLI v2, and backup scripts.
-The image is designed for use with the AuroraNativeBackupService.
+The image is designed for use with ECS Fargate.

 *Example*